We promote greener and better living by sharing practical solutions and advocating for change.

 Green Action Centre’s primary areas of work are green commuting, composting and waste reduction, sustainable living and resource conservation.

-For highlights from Green Action Centre’s activities, please check out our 2022-23 Impact Report.
+For highlights from Green Action Centre’s activities, please check out our 2023-24 Impact Report.
 It’s a quick stroll through the key impacts of our collective work to help all Manitobans live green and live well.
+One of our big highlights is the work we have done on our Strategic Plan for the next five years.
+Take a look at our Strategic Directions for 2024-2029 to see what we’ll be focusing on!

 Fundamental Principles